jorge-correia/linux/Documentation/filesystems/mount_api.rst

      option number (which it returns).

-     If successful, and if the parameter type indicates the result is a boolean, integer, enum, uid, or gid type, the value is converted by this function and the result stored in
+     If successful, and if the parameter type indicates the result is a boolean, integer or enum type, the value is converted by this function and the result stored in result->{boolean,int_32,uint_32,uint_64}.
-     result->{boolean,int_32,uint_32,uint_64,uid,gid}.

      If a match isn't initially made, the key is prefixed with "no" and no value is present then an attempt will be made to look up the key with the